Divergent vs Convergent Thinking: What's the Difference?

 Promotes experimentationMay not work well for structured issues

-When to Use Divergent vs Convergent Thinking
+When to Use Divergent and Convergent Thinking

 Knowing when to use divergent thinking vs convergent thinking is key to effective problem-solving and decision-making.